Lala Kramarenko

 Lala Dmitrievna Kramarenko (Лала Дмитриевна Крамаренко, born December 6, 2004) is a Russian individual rhythmic gymnast.
 She is the 2019 junior world champion in ball and clubs and the 2018 European junior champion in ball and ribbon.
-At the 2021 European Championships she won team gold.
-She is also a three-time junior national all around champion (2017-2019) and a two-time national all around silver medalist (2020-2021).
+At the 2021 European Championships, she won team gold.
+She is also a three-time junior national all around champion (2017-2019) and a two-time national all-around silver medalist (2020-2021).

 Personal life

 Kramarenko was born in Moscow into a sporting family.
-Her father, Dmitry Kramarenko, is a retired Azerbaijani football goalkeeper and currently works as an academy coach at CSKA Moscow; her mother Irina was a biathlete.
+Her father, Dmitry Kramarenko, is a retired Azerbaijani football goalkeeper and currently works as an academy coach at CSKA Moscow; her mother, Irina, was a biathlete.
 Her paternal grandfather is Sergey Kramarenko, a Soviet football goalkeeper.
-Additionally, Kramarenko's twin sister, Diana, plays tennis.She started Rhythmic Gymnastics at age 3, with her sister, who no longer practices the sport.
+Additionally, Kramarenko's twin sister, Diana, plays tennis.
+She started rhythmic gymnastics together with her sister, who no longer practices the sport.

+Kramarenko considers herself more of a technical gymnast.

 Career

 Junior

 Kramarenko took up rhythmic gymnastics at age three in Baku, Azerbaijan.
-She briefly competed for Azerbaijan in novice tournaments from 2011-2013.
+She briefly competed for Azerbaijan in novice tournaments from 2011 to 2013.
 In 2014 she moved from Baku to Novogorsk to train with coach Lyaysan Savitskaya and began competing in internal Russian tournaments.
 In 2016, she won gold at the Championship of Moscow in the all-around.

 2017

 In the 2017 season, Kramarenko won gold in the all-around at the 2017 Russian Junior Championships in Kazan.
 She debuted in her first Junior Grand Prix in Moscow, where she won the all-around gold.

-The next competition was at the International Tournament of Lisbon, where she won 4 gold medals in the all-around, hoop, ball, and clubs.
+The next competition was at the International Tournament of Lisbon, where she won four gold medals in the all-around, hoop, ball, and clubs.
 Kramarenko then won gold in the all-around at the Junior Grand Prix Marbella as well as team gold (together with Polina Shmatko).
-May 5–7, Kramarenko competed at the 2017 Sofia Junior World Cup and won gold in the all-around; she also swept the gold medals in all 4 apparatus finals in hoop, ball, clubs and ribbon.
+May 5–7, Kramarenko competed at the 2017 Sofia Junior World Cup and won gold in the all-around; she also swept the gold medals in all four apparatus finals.

-On October 12–14, Kramarenko competed with new programs and routines in preparation for the 2018 Season at the "2017 Hope of Russia" where she finished 4th in the all-around behind Polina Shmatko.
+On October 12–14, Kramarenko competed with new programs and routines in preparation for the 2018 season at the "2017 Hope of Russia" where she finished 4th in the all-around behind Polina Shmatko.

-On 4-6 November, Kramarenko won the all-around gold at the annual "Russian-Chinese Youth Games".
-She qualified to all 4 event finals: won bronze in the hoop and ribbon finals, silver in clubs, and placed 9th in ball.
+On 4–6 November, Kramarenko won the all-around gold at the annual "Russian-Chinese Youth Games".
+She qualified to all 4 event finals, where she won bronze in the hoop and ribbon finals and silver in clubs, and she placed 9th in ball.